 Dear Friends and Fellow Bakers,

-Welcome to the October Issue of Betterbaking.com which you should be receiving via the usual site and the new one.
+Welcome to the November 2017 Issue of Betterbaking.com which you should be receiving via the usual site and the new one.
 You can log in on the new site and perhaps adjust your password.
 Member log-in and recipe access is available at both websites, during this transition time.
 It will take some time for things to settle but I welcome you to this beautiful new site.
-And without further ado, here’s my Note from Marcy, just in time for autumn hospitality season, be it Rosh Hashanah or Canadian Thanksgiving.
+And without further ado, here’s my Note from Marcy, just in time for autumn hospitality season.
 Enjoy!

 Game Changer Carrot Cake